Travis Dockter.jpg

 My Background

 My journey into becoming a speech therapist began with my passion for learning about foreign languages and understanding different cultures, highlighted by the year I spent in Germany as a teenager, living with a German family.
+That was when I became fascinated with the linguistics of a communicative act—figuring out what was said, how it was said, what was the intent, and, ultimately, how that communicative act can be more effective.

 In addition to being a licensed speech-language pathologist (SLP), I have a certificate of clinical competence (CCC), as well as a certification in high-functioning autism spectrum disorder (HFASD) from Portland State University.
 I have a bachelor’s degree from the University of North Dakota and a master’s degree from Northern Arizona University.